strongruff/my-website/README.md

 ## Urek is gay

-# I am lazy so no
+# I am lazy so no website